siarez/sentence_pair_classifier/readme.md

 I adapted this model to compete in [Quora Question Pairs on Kaggle](https://www.kaggle.com/c/quora-question-pairs)

 There are three main files:
-1. **pair_classifier_model.py** defines a class that create the model's graph.
+1. **pair_classifier_model.py** defines a class that creates the model's graph.
 The paper has not described their model in complete detail.
 So it may differ in some ways, but I believe it captures the essence of what is described in the paper.

 2. **pair_classifier_train.py** loads and prepares training and validation datasets and iterates through question pairs one by one.
 It also saves model checkpoints in ./save directory, and produces a log on ./log for viewing in Tensorboard.
 No batching has been implemented.